 How indeed.
 It is an unintended consequence of the Single Employer Doctrine.
 When you have two or more companies with interrelated day-to-day operations, common management, centralized HR functions, and common ownership, they can be treated as a single employer for some employment law purposes.
 Businesses with multiple locations often organize separate business entities for each location, but operate them as a single business.

-Traditionally, employers worked to avoid being lumped together as a single employer with another entity because different employment laws kick in as the number of employees increase.
+Traditionally, employers worked to avoid being lumped together as a single employer with another entity because different employment laws kick in as the number of employees increases.
 But we’re in COVIDWorld now, and the single employer doctrine is flipped on its head: employers that want to avoid Emergency Paid Sick Leave and Enhanced FMLA will wish to aggregate themselves with as many related companies as they can to hit the magic number of 500 employees.

 Or not.
 I’ll find it entertaining to watch their lawyers argue both sides.